-We will use the Food Active Healthy Weight Declaration monitoring and evaluation toolkit which can be found in the appendix to assess progress against the aims and objectives of the Strategy.
-The Healthy Weight Strategy Group will agree the resources required, milestones and timescales for achievement against which progress to the Health and Wellbeing Board will be reported annually or by exception.
-Terms of Reference and group membership are detailed in the appendix but include key partners across the council, public and voluntary sector.
+We will use the Food Active Healthy Weight Declaration monitoring and evaluation toolkit (Food Active | Healthy Weight Declaration Support Pack Update) to assess progress against the aims and objectives of the Strategy.
+A Blackpool Healthy Weight Strategy metrics system has also been established so that we can see if what we are doing in delivery of this Strategy is having a positive impact on key performance indicators associated with healthy weight (see appendix one).

+The Healthy Weight Strategy Group will develop a detailed action plan and agree milestones and timescales for achievement against - this will be monitored by the group and progress reported to the Health and Wellbeing Board.
+Terms of Reference are detailed in appendix two but include key partners across the council, public and voluntary sector.